Managing Coder Sessions with the SDK

 Updating and Cleaning Up

-Use updateSession() to relabel a session, retag it, adjust its visibility, or patch its metadata.
-Metadata merges into the session's existing metadata, so you can change one key without resending the rest.
+Use updateSession() to relabel a session, retag it, adjust its visibility, or update its metadata.
 Then archive the session for later replay, or delete it.

 import { CoderClient } from '@agentuity/coder';